FishlandicFishy/lexicring/dict/hawk-tuah.md

   - [n] spit
     - Example: "death by hawk tuah"
 2. (by extension) lubricant for questionable activities[^2]
+3. Tuah, a fictional country/state associated with hawks
+  - not to be confused with neighbouring Utah

 [^1]: <https://youtube.com/watch?v=msSrhYUrY8E>
 [^2]: <https://en.m.wiktionary.org/wiki/hawk_tuah#English>